rsneha-blip/CustomerSupportAgent/README.md

 Prompts are 20% of the solution - you also need functions, state, and orchestration

-Function calling isn't magic - YOU define what happens in your code
+Function calling isn't magic - You define what happens in your code

 State management is harder than expected - conversation history ≠ problem-solving state